2025 Memorial Day Grand Marshal

 Mulch Delivery Program

-The Public Works Department will once again provide delivery of mulch, at no charger for the delivery.
+The Public Works Department will once again provide delivery of mulch, at no charge for the delivery.
 The cost of the mulch and additional details can be found in the attached.
 Use this link for an order form.

 PSEG Recycling Program